|« PreviousNext »|

 information on viewing the certificate's ARN, see Verify the Certificate Object topic in the

 section of the Using IAM Guide.

-To turn off the HTTPS port, select OFF from the HTTPS Listener Port drop-down list.
+To turn off the HTTPS port, select OFF for HTTPS Listener Port.

 You can control the settings for the health check using the EC2 Instance Health Check section of the Load Balancing panel.